Understanding the BAC Table in the Handbook

 Study the BAC Table

-On the official California DMV Test, there is always a question (or two) based on the table showing BAC estimates based on how many drinks are consumed, gender, and body weight.
+On the official California DMV Test, there is always a question (or two) based on the table showing BAC estimates based on how many drinks a person drinks, their gender, and body weight.

 Ensure you study the table and understand what it tries to tell you.